sitrox/schemacop/README_V3.md

 ## Context

-Schemacop als features the concept of a `Context`.
+Schemacop also features the concept of a `Context`.
 You can define schemas in a context, and then reference them in other schemas in that context.
 This is e.g. useful if you need a part of the schema to be different depending on the business action.